mvenkatapraveen/Documentation/pyspark/scenarios.md

 - Create two data frames from one Input
 - Join two data frames using inner join based on parent from one df and child from other df
-- drop the unnecessary columns
+- Drop the unnecessary columns

 **_Solution:_**